By Charles Pittaway, Managing Director of Sage Pay

 As soon as a client misses a payment deadline, send their accounts department a reminder via SMS or email.
 Even better, pick up the telephone and talk to someone.
 It’s harder for them to ignore a voice on the phone than an automated message.
 Building a cordial relationship with the accounts team can help make your invoices a priority for them.
 It can also be helpful to send an acknowledgment and a thank you when you get paid.

-3. Make it easy for customers to pay
+3. Make it easy for customers to pay with payment gateways for small businesses

 Don’t be prescriptive about how customers pay – make it simple for them to pay by card, EFT, debit order, instant EFT, Masterpass, and cash payments.
 Debit order is the first choice because it means you’ll be paid automatically each month.
 New-age online payments companies make it simple and affordable for smaller businesses to offer customers a choice on how they pay.

 A technology solution such as Sage Pay Now also helps — Pay Now is integrated into specific versions of Sage Accounting software which allows you to issue invoices or statements with multiple payment options.
 Customers can pay when they get their invoice rather than needing to log in to online banking.
 Reconciliation is automated.
+Using payment gateways for small businesses will make life a lot more stress-free.

 4. Invoice accurately and on time